• Home

 When you consume too much fructose, you can overwhelm your liver.
 PubMed Central says this may lead to non-alcoholic fatty liver disease and a host of other health problems.

-Sources of High Fructose Corn Syrup
+Food and Drinks that Contain High Fructose Corn Syrup

 • Candy